run-house/runhouse/docs/tutorials/quick-start-den.rst

     <p><a href="https://colab.research.google.com/github/run-house/notebooks/blob/stable/docs/quick-start-den.ipynb">
     <img height="20px" width="117px" src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></p>

-With `Runhouse Den <https://www.run.house/dashboard>`__, you can centrally manage all of your compute and make it available through ephemeral clusters for both research and production workflows.
-Runhouse ensures that your compute can be efficiently utilized and oversubscribed without slowing down the development velocity of your team.
+With `Runhouse Den <https://www.run.house/dashboard>`__, you can manage all of your compute and make it available through ephemeral clusters for both research and production workflows.
+Whether you have a ML platforms team or just yourself, Runhouse is the easiest way to ensure your compute is efficiently utilized and oversubscribed without slowing down development velocity.

-- Centralize the management of multiple cloud accounts and Kubernetes clusters in the same place.
+- Centrally manage multiple cloud accounts and Kubernetes clusters in the same place.
 - Both developers and the platforms team can monitor resource usage in detail and access persisted logs in the web UI.
 - Save and reload services and resources (clusters, functions, classes,